smolfiddle/CompactVault/TECHNICAL_ARCHITECTURE.md

 -   **State Management:** A global `state` object holds the application's entire state.
 -   **API Client:** A simple `api` helper function standardizes `fetch` requests to the backend.
 -   **Virtual Rendering:** The asset list uses a virtual scrolling mechanism.
 Only the visible items in the list are rendered in the DOM, allowing the UI to remain fast and responsive even with thousands of assets.
 -   **UI Logic:** The UI is dynamically rendered and updated by manipulating the DOM directly.
+It is designed to be largely stateless regarding data, simply rendering the sorted and paginated data provided by the backend.
+List items are styled to wrap long filenames, ensuring full visibility.
 The code is organized by feature (e.g., `loadProjects`, `renderVisibleAssets`).

 ## 5. Key Feature Implementations